arun2008-1912/example_local/README.md

 #Example

 This is a local Repository

+## Second Example

+This is the commit from Local Repository - Power shell